 What Is a Student Loan Promissory Note?

-A promissory note is your student loan contract.
-It details the terms and conditions of that loan, as well as any rights and responsibilities you have as a borrower.
-Both federal student loans — loans backed by the U.S. government — and private student loans require that you sign a promissory note.
+Put simply, a student promissory note is your student loan contract.
+It details the terms and conditions of that loan, including what you owe; how interest is calculated and charged; available repayment plans; and any late fees or other charges you may have to pay.
+Both federal and private student loans typically require that you sign a promissory note.

 What Is a Master Promissory Note?